 Spring cherry blossoms are beautiful.
-But if you do not want to deal with the crowds in Washington DC, try Philadelphia instead.
-In April, consider visiting Philly to celebrate the arrival of cherry blossoms in a more low key way.
-Philadelphia Traveling Mom Sarah Ricks recommends where to see cherry blossoms in Philadelphia.
+But if you do not want to deal with the crowds in Washington DC, check out cherry blossoms in Philadelphia instead.
+In April, consider visiting Philly to celebrate sakura, the arrival of cherry blossoms, in a more low key way.
+World Traveling Mom recommends where to see cherry blossoms in Philadelphia.
 Editor’s note: Festival organizers announced on March 10 that the 2020 festival has been canceled due to the coronavirus.

 Where to See Cherry Blossoms in Philadelphia

-Enjoying the fleeting beauty of cherry blossoms is a traditional Japanese way to appreciate the beauty of life.
-This tradition has a name, sakura.
-Philadelphia is lucky to have hundreds of cherry trees.
+Celebrating the arrival of cherry blossoms is a traditional Japanese way to appreciate the beauty of life.
+In fact, this tradition has a name, Sakura.
+And Philly is lucky to have hundreds of cherry trees.
 The Japanese government gave the trees to Philadelphia to honor the 150th anniversary of the U.S.

-My favorite place to experience cherry blossoms in Philadelphia is Fairmount Park’s Horticultural Center.
-It’s a free public park located in West Philadelphia.
+My favorite place to experience cherry blossoms is Fairmount Park’s Horticultural Center, a free public park located in West Philadelphia.
 The Horticulture Center has two parallel lines of cherry trees.
 Two huge pink weeping cherry trees anchor the rows.
 It’s fun to see kids playing beneath the hanging flowery tendrils of these giant trees.

 Fairmount Park for Cherry Blossoms in Philadelphia

 The Horticulture Center is free and has a bathroom.
-It also has plenty of free parking, unless you visit during the annual Cherry Blossom Festival of Philadelphia (check the website for schedule of events), when parking is tight.
-The timing of the Festival varies each year.
+And there’s plenty of free parking.
+Unless you visit during the annual Cherry Blossom Festival of Philadelphia (check the website for schedule of events), when parking is tight.
+The timing of the Cherry Blossom Festival varies each year.
 The main event this year is during the weekend of April 4-5 , 2020, with additional events later that week.
-It is fun, if you are happy to share the space with a crowd.
+It is fun, if you are happy to share the space with a big crowd.

 Japanese House for Cherry Blossoms in Philadelphia

 Winding along the east bank of the Schuylkill River bank is a busy street, Kelly Drive.
 And between Kelly Drive and the river is a ribbon of public park.
 The narrow park has green grass, a bike and walking path, sculptures, and of course cherry trees.